 Keywords: Facial Reconstruction, Soft Tissue Thickness, Forensic Anthropology Abstract: As rapid changes and developments are achieved in the contemporary world, the phenomenon of "crime" is also developing.
 In response, forensic anthropology as a part of the multi-disciplanary forensic sciences, provide precious contributions to law enforcement.
 One of the most important contributions forensic anthropology provides to the identification researches is the "Facial Reconstruction".
-The purpose of this study is to compare Kirman (Turkish), Lebedinskaya (Russian) and Lebedinskaya (Kazakh) Soft Tissue Thickness (STT) tables versus the STTs of a test group which is derived from the Turkish population, provide contribution in increasing the accuracy of facial reconstruction practices, and test the applicability three STT tables on the Turkish population.
+The purpose of this study is to compare Kirman (Turkish), Lebedinskaya (Russian) and Lebedinskaya (Kazakh) Soft Tissue Thickness (STT) tables versus the STTs of a test group which is derived from the Turkish population, provide contribution in increasing the accuracy of facial reconstruction.